task-proxemics/XLeRobot/docs/en/source/software/index.md

 # Software

+## Prerequisites

+- Ubuntu(recommended, for future AI integration) or MacOS

 ## Prepare LeRobot with XLeRobot files

+pip install lerobot if you don't have one

 Before getting started, copy all the codes of [XLeRobot config files](https://github.com/Vector-Wangel/XLeRobot/tree/main/software/src) to the corresponding place of lerobot.

 ## Getting Started
+Suggested to test single arm teleop first

 1. **Choose Control Method**: Start with joint control (example 0) for basic testing, then progress to end-effector control (example 1)
 2. **Advanced Features**: Try dual-arm control (example 2) or vision-based control (example 3) for more complex tasks